What is Reliability Centered Maintenance (RCM)?

 Justification and planning based on need, readiness, and desired outcomes.

-Reliability Centered Maintenance analysis is only as effective as the team behind it.
+Reliability centered maintenance analysis is only as effective as the team behind it.
 The most effective cross-functional teams include maintenance employees, project leaders, subject matter experts, and even executive leadership.

 Additionally, documenting procedures and your project plan can be vital to keeping your team on track.
 The beginning of an RCM project is a great time to outline your organizational goals, project management concerns, budget and timeline, and potential obstacles.

-2. Select Equipment for Reliability Centered Maintenance Analysis
+Step 2: Select Equipment for Reliability Centered Maintenance Analysis

 Equipment selected for RCM analysis should be critical to operations, subject to the cost of repair vs. cost to replace debate, and included in previous spending on preventive maintenance.
 To select the best equipment for RCM analysis, answer these questions: